Guilherme-R-Figueiredo/Python_Portfolio_Guilherme/README.md

 ## 9. Defensive Programming

-### There are several errors in this code to explain the best way to write in a defensive manner
+  ### 9.1.
+There are several errors in this code to explain the best way to write in a defensive manner, by adding assertions to the code in order to check for errors while the code is being written

 ```python
 numbers = [1.5, 2.3, 0.7, -0.001, 4.4]